teambit/docs/docs/building-components.md

 - bit.envs/compilers/babel@0.0.7
 ```

 The above command updates the compiler stored in the workspace configuration file under the `env` key:
+(note: if you are using package.json to set bit configs, make sure the following and any other bit configs are inside the 'bit' section of the package.json)

 ```json
 {